 The key to whether your online activity is subject to the Code of Conduct is whether you are giving the impression that you are acting as a councillor.
 And that stands whether you are in fact acting in an official capacity or simply giving the impression that you are doing so.
 This may be less than clear if you have a private blog or a Facebook profile.

-Some of the terminology in social media, like ‘following’ or ‘friending’ can imply an intimacy that’s not really there.
+Some of the terminology in social media, like ‘following’ or ‘friending’ can imply an intimacy that is not really there.
 Both terms just mean you have linked your account to someone else so you can share information.
-Savvy internet users are used to this, but some people can feel a frisson of unease when their council, local police service or councillor begins following them on Twitter before establishing some sort of online relationship.
+Savvy internet users are used to this, but some people can feel a frisson of unease when their council, local police service or councillor begins following them on X’s before establishing some sort of online relationship.
 Some councillors wait to be followed themselves first.
 Do make use of other communication functions that social media allows you.
-Twitter’s ‘list’ function, for example, can help you to follow local people in a less direct way.
-And bloggers are invariably happy for you to link to them, so you don’t need to ask first in this instance.
+X’s ‘list’ function, for example, can help you to follow local people in a less direct way.
+And bloggers are invariably happy for you to link to them, so you do not need to ask first in this instance.
 Social media is transparent.
-The best bloggers admit mistakes rather than try to cover them up (which isn’t possible online).
+The best bloggers admit mistakes rather than try to cover them up (which is not possible online).
 Amending your text and acknowledging your mistake; by putting a line through the offending words and inserting a correction or providing an update section at the bottom of a blog post – shows you are not pretending it never happened and is much better than just deleting it when dealing with online misfires.

-Radford Semele Social Media Policy v1.0 Adopted July 2021.pdf
+Radford Semele Parish Council Revised Social Media Policy v1.1 March 2024.pdf